afredgcam/iGPs/README.md

 'functions.py' contains required functions for the included scripts.

-'1d_track_ex.py' replicates Figure 1, the two 1D curves from the SE model and the second iSE model.
+'1d_track_ex.py' replicates Figure 1, the two 1D curves from the SE and iSE-2 models.

-'inference.py' executes the SE model with the first Markovian assumption and the iSE model with the second.
-It produces Figure 3, on the synthetic data provided in the 'Data' folder, and saves the filtering estimates and variances in the 'Results' folder.
+'final_double_swap.py' executes the synthetic data experiment, running iSE-1, iSE-2 and SE on 100 data sets generated from each model type, printing the average RMSE at the end.

 ––––––––

 Folders:

-'Data' contains the synthetic data 'written.npz', its plot 'written.png', and a script to reproduce both: 'written_data.py'.
+'Data' contains the synthetic data, and the code used to generate it, as well as plots for the first data sets from each model (Figure 4).

-'Results' starts with a placeholder document but contains filtering results when 'inference.py' is run.
+'Plots' contains inference plots (i.e., of tracker performance) on those first data sets (Figure 5).